Journey Beyond, Australia – an overview

 The three night/four-day Ghan Expedition journeys from March to October from Darwin to Adelaide.
 Its immersive Off Train Excursions take in Katherine, extended time in Alice Springs which includes an al fresco dinner under the stars, and a full day in Coober Pedy.
 The itinerary also offers an upgrade option to tour Uluru.

 The Indian Pacific is a four day/three-night journey defined by contrast.
 It encompasses the towering majesty of the Blue Mountains and the barren expanse of the Nullarbor and many goldmines, ghost towns and grapevines in between.
 The shifting landscape reveals long abandoned Nullarbor homesteads and resilient Outback wildflowers, whilst Off Train Excursions highlights include The Blue Mountains, Broken Hill, Kalgoorlie and Adelaide.
+2020 will see the Indian Pacific celebrating its 50th anniversary.

 The Overland is the most relaxed way to travel between Melbourne and Adelaide.
 This daylight service takes in the diverse landscapes that define South Australia and Victoria.